cyrusimap/cyrus-imapd/docsrc/imap/reference/admin/backups.rst

 a lock on each backup while you work with its files, and the rest of the backup system will work around that.

-Restorating is more complicated, depending on what you actually need to do: when you restart the backupd after restoring a filesystem snapshot, the next time your Cyrus IMAP server replicates to it, the restored backups will be brought up to date.
+Restoring is more complicated, depending on what you actually need to do: when you restart the backupd after restoring a filesystem snapshot, the next time your Cyrus IMAP server replicates to it, the restored backups will be brought up to date.
 Probably not what you wanted -- so don't restart backupd